Its-Samir/formaze/README.md

 **Props:**

 -  name: `keyof z.infer<T>`
+-  Description:
    The name of the form field, which should correspond to one of the keys in the Zod schema used in the form.
 This connects the input to the form's validation logic.

 -  label: `string` (optional)
+-  Description:
    A label for the form field.
 This is used for displaying a descriptive text for the input field.

 -  ...props: `React.HTMLAttributes<HTMLInputElement>`
+-  Description:
    Any additional props that can be passed to an HTML input element.
 These props allow you to customize the input field, such as adding a placeholder, className, type, etc.

 ### `useFormSchema`